Anesthesiology Residency Program

 The strength of our anesthesiology residency program lies in the environment.
 Our faculty is friendly and enthusiastic with a commitment to providing excellent clinical care, teaching and opportunities for research.
 Our faculty's diverse special interests and backgrounds allow for a challenging and interesting exposure to multiple approaches to anesthesia care.
 Our department has a longstanding clinical and research interest in the use of regional anesthetic techniques.
 We are internationally recognized for work in pediatric regional anesthesia, particularly in infant spinal anesthesia.

 Set between Lake Champlain and the Green Mountains, Vermont offers the best there is for the outdoor enthusiast.
-We hope you will plan a visit so we can demonstrate the merits of a busy, midsized anesthesia residency program with a strong commitment to resident education.
+We hope you will consider our program so we can demonstrate the merits of a busy, midsized anesthesia residency program with a strong commitment to resident education.

 Emily Stebbins, M.D.